StCarmen/stcarmen.github.io/_pages/about.md

 ## Research interests

-My interest lies in Streaming algorithms and AI4DB algorithms.
-At now stage, I focus on intelligent databases (AI4DB) algorithms and systems.
+My interest lies in Streaming algorithms and AI for databases (AI4DB) algorithms.
+Currently, my focus is on intelligent databases and their associated algorithms and systems.

 ## Publications